isomerpages/mccy-cpro/_resources/updates-on-covid-19-for-religious-activities.md

 * Click [here](/resources/faq/) for FAQs for Phase Three.

 ### COVID-19: Advisory on Resumption of More Religious Activities in Phase Two updated on 30 September 2020
-This <a href="https://www.mccy.gov.sg/about-us/news-and-resources/press-statements/2020/sep/resumption-of-more-religious-activities-in-phase-two"> advisory on resumption of more religious activities in Phase Two</a> has been updated to reflect the higher limits for worship services and solemnizations as announced by the Multi-Ministry Taskforce on 23 Sep 2020.
+This <a href="https://www.mccy.gov.sg/about-us/news-and-resources/press-statements/2020/sep/resumption-of-more-religious-activities-in-phase-two"> Advisory on Resumption of More Religious Activities in Phase Two</a> has been updated to reflect the higher limits for worship services and solemnizations as announced by the Multi-Ministry Taskforce on 23 Sep 2020.
 * Click [here](/media/ResumptionofMoreReligiousActivitiesinPhase218Junupdatedv3.pdf) for PDF.
 * Click [here](/resources/faq/) for FAQs for Phase Two.